mcarvin8/sfdx-decomposer-python/README.md

 ```
 4. Update the `.forceignore` to ignore the decomposed meta files and allow (`!`) the original meta files
 5. Update the `.gitignore` to ignore the original meta files
+6. Run the `sfdx_decomposer.py` script to decompose the original meta files for the new metadata type.
+Confirm the files are decomposed as intended.
+7. Run the `sfdx_composer.py` script to recompose the meta files for the new metadata type.
+Confirm the meta files created are accepted for deployments.